-- 6. The prospective primary participant agrees by submitting this proposal that, should the proposed covered transaction be entered into, it shall not knowingly enter into any lower tier covered transaction with a person who is proposed for debarment under 48 CFR Part 9, Subpart 9.4, debarred, suspended, declared ineligible, or voluntarily excluded from participation in this covered transaction. - 7.
-The prospective primary participant further agrees by submitting this proposal that it will include the clause title "A Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transaction", provided by the department or agency entering into this covered transaction, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions. - 8.
-A participant in a covered transaction may rely upon a certification of a prospective participant in a lower tier covered transaction that is not proposed for debarment under 48CFR Part 9, Subpart 9.4, debarred, suspended, ineligible, or voluntarily excluded from the covered transaction, unless it know that the certification is erroneous.
+- 6. The prospective primary participant agrees by submitting this proposal that, should the proposed covered transaction be entered into, it shall not knowingly enter into any lower tier covered transaction with a person who is proposed for debannent under 48 CFR Part 9, Subpart 9.4, debarred, suspended, declared ineligible, or voluntarily excluded from pa11cipation in this covered transaction. - 7.
+The prospective primaly participant further agrees by submitting this proposal that it will include the clause title "A Cellification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transaction", provided by the depmlment or agency entering into this covered transaction, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions. - 8.
+A participant in a covered transaction may rely upon a certification of a prospective participant in a lower tier covered transaction that is not proposed for debannent under 48CFR Part 9, Subpart 9.4, debarred, suspended, ineligible, or voluntarily excluded from the covered transaction, unless it know that the cellification is erroneous.
 A participant may decider the method and frequency by which it determines the eligibility of its principals.
-Each participant may, but is not required to, check the List of Parties Excluded from Federal Procurement and Non-Procurement programs. - 9.
-Nothing contained in the foregoing shall be construed to require establishment of a system of records in order to render in good faith the certification required by this clause.
-The knowledge and information of a participant is not required to exceed that which is normally possessed by a prudent person in the ordinary course of business dealings. - 10.
-Except for transactions authorized under paragraph 6 of these instructions, if a participant in a covered transaction knowingly enters into a lower tier covered transaction with a person who is proposed for debarment under 48 CFR Part 9 Subpart 9.4, suspended, debarred, ineligible or voluntarily excluded from participation in this transaction, in addition to other remedies available to the Federal Government, the department or agency may terminate this transaction for cause or default.
+Each participant may, but is not required to, check the List of Pmlies Excluded from Federal Procurement mid Non-Procurement programs. - 9.
+Nothing contained in the foregoing shall be construed to require establishment of a system of records in order to render in good faith the cellification required by this clause.
+The knowledge and information of a pallicipant is not required to exceed that which is normally possessed by a prudent person in the ordinmy course of business dealings. - I 0.
+Except for transactions authorized under paragraph 6 of these instructions, if a participant in a covered transaction knowingly enters into a lower tier covered transaction with a person who is proposed for debarment under 48 CFR Part 9 Subpart 9.4, suspended, debarred, ineligible or voluntarily excluded from participation in this transaction, in addition to other remedies available to the Federal Government, the depm1ment or agency may tenninate this transaction for cause or default.

-DENTAMIN G. HUMPHREY, HTTOR Printed Name and Title of Authorized Administrative Entity Signatory Official
+Printed Name and Title of Authorized Administrative Entity Signatory Official